 Subscribers of 13D Alerts received the below alert when Icahn's 13D filing was made with the SEC:

-Enter your email below to receive 13D filing alerts
+Create a free account to receive 13D filing alerts

 This post is not meant to be investment advice nor a recommendation to buy any stock, but rather for information and research purposes and to demonstrate our alert system.
 You should not rely on information in the post for investment decisions, but should do your own research.
 We don't currently have positions in Dell Technologies, however we may do more analysis and determine it is an attractive investment and purchase some shares in the near future.